CephalofairGames/bnb-rules/index.md

 ### Resting

 Resting is the main way to retrieve cards from your discard pile.
-You have two options: a short rest or a long rest. <span class="new-to-bnb">In both cases, the rest can only be performed if you have at least two cards in your hand and/or discard pile.</span> Resting always results in losing one card.
+You have two options: a short rest or a long rest. <span class="new-to-bnb">In both cases, the rest can only be performed if you have at least two cards in your hand and/or discard pile.
+(This includes B-side cards with persistent bonuses in your active area (see <a href="#page_21">p.21</a>).</span> Resting always results in losing one card.

 During the End of Round step (see [p.33](#page_33)), you may perform a short rest. <span class="new-to-bnb">When you short rest, return all cards from your discard pile to your hand and flip all B-side cards in your hand to their A-side, then lose one card at random from your hand.</span> If you would like to keep the card that was lost, you can suffer 1 damage to lose a different random card instead, but this can only be done once per short rest.